 As one of the original 13 colonies, Virginia played an important role in American history.
 Jamestown, founded in 1607, was the first permanent English settlement in North America.
 Major points of interest include in the state include Mount Vernon, the home of George Washington; Monticello, the home of Thomas Jefferson; Richmond, the capital of the Confederacy and of Virginia; and Williamsburg, the restored Colonial capital.

 Virginia's plant life is as diverse as its geography.
 Middle Atlantic coastal forests of oak, hickory and pine trees grow around the Chesapeake Bay and on the Delmarva Peninsula.
-The Blue Ridge Mountains of western Virginia are home to mixed forests of chestnut, walnut, hickory, oak, maple and pine trees.
+The Blue Ridge Mountains of western Virginia are home to mixed forests of chestnut, walnut, hickory, oak, maple, and pine trees that look especially beautiful when they change colors in the fall.
 Virginia's state flower-tree, the American Dogwood, grows in abundance throughout the state.

-The wildlife species in Virginia are varied.
-There is an overpopulation of white tailed deer.
-Mammals can be found including black bears, beaver, bobcat, foxes, coyote, raccoons, skunk, Virginia opossum and otters.
+The wildlife species in Virginia are just as varied.
+There is an overpopulation of white-tailed deer and mammals like black bears, beaver, bobcat, foxes, coyote, raccoons, skunk, Virginia opossum, and otters can be found all over.
 The Virginia coast is especially known for its blue crabs, and oysters.
 The Chesapeake Bay is also home to more than 350 species of fish including the Atlantic menhaden and American eel.
 There is a population of rare wild horses found on Chincoteague Island.
 Walleye, brook trout, Roanoke bass, and blue catfish are among the 210 known species of freshwater fish found in Virginia's rivers and streams.